 What exactly is a budget?

 The textbook definition of a budget is “a plan for the coordination of resources and expenditures.”
-This definition doesn’t do much at all, beyond conveying the need to figure out how to make your income and expenses work for you, hence the word “coordination”.
+This definition doesn’t do much at all, beyond conveying the need to figure out how to make your income and expenses work for you, hence the word “coordination.”

 But what does that really mean?
 Well, when you budget your money, there’s a desired outcome.
 For some, it could be basic survival until the next paycheck rolls around while others aim to pay off debt, save for college, or buy a home.

 Being able to track your spending should ultimately move you in the right direction towards meeting your financial goals.
 And this doesn’t mean penny-pinching or deprivation.
+A budget simply helps you get a more accurate idea of where your money is going and where it should be going instead.

 But in order for it to work, your budget should be realistic and you must be committed to seeing it through.